Classical-driving-assisted quantum synchronization in non-Markovian environments: Synchronization Regions and the Hollowed Arnold Tongue

-The maximum of $S(\phi)$ as function of the detuning $\delta$ and the spectral width $\lambda$ in the non-Markovian regime with $\lambda=0.1\gamma_0$ is shown in Fig.~\ref{fig3}(b).
+The maximum of $S(\phi)$ as function of the detuning $\delta$ and the spectral width $\lambda$ is shown in Fig.~\ref{fig3}(b).
 We observe a triangular-shaped Arnold tongue.
-In the external area of the tongue, it appears to indicate that decreasing the spectral width can improve the resulting phase locking.
-On the other hand, the increase of the spectral width will enlarge the synchronization region inside the tongue.
+In the external area of the tongue, it appears to indicate that decreasing the spectral width can improve the resulting in-phase synchronization.
+On the other hand, the increase of the spectral width will enlarge the anti-phase synchronization region inside the tongue.
 This antagonism, as we explained above, comes from the different phase preferences.

 Figure~\ref{fig4}(a) is plotted to show how the contour plot of maximal $S(\phi)$ is determined by the parameters of Rabi frequency $\Omega$ and the coupling strength $\gamma$, while Fig.~\ref{fig4}(b) is determined by the Rabi frequency $\Omega$ and the spectral width $\lambda$.
 Notice that the synchronization region is in a half Arnold tongue distribution because the Rabi frequency is non-negative.
 Once again, we find the synchronization regions exist both inside and outside the half tongue.
-As we expect, the phase locking becomes more pronounced with the increase of Rabi frequency.
+As we expect, the in-phase synchronization becomes more pronounced with the increase of Rabi frequency.
 These features can be nicely confirmed by the half Arnold tongue, shown in Figs.~\ref{fig4}(a) and (b) for the given values of $\gamma$ and $\lambda$.
-The increasing of Rabi frequency will drive the synchronization region from anti-phase locking to in-phase locking.
+The increase of Rabi frequency will drive the synchronization region from anti-phase locking to in-phase locking.
 Although we have only shown the patterns of Arnold tongue at $\gamma_{0}t=100$ in Figs. \ref{fig3} and \ref{fig4}, the basic features of the hollowed Arnold tongue and half Arnold tongue always exist at different times except $\gamma_{0}t=0$ and $\gamma_{0}t=\infty$.